ManeeshaGee/FOT-Alumni/README.md

 # Alumni-website
-Website for alumni of faculty of technology, university of Ruhuna.
+A website for alumni of faculty of technology, university of Ruhuna.